leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/4-google-cloud-security-and-operations.md

 Google Cloud recommends using a “least-privilege” model, in which each person in your organization is given the minimal amount of privilege needed to do their job.

+### Resource hierarchy
+Another facet to controlling and managing access is tied to the resource hierarchy.
+In other words, what resources users can access.

+Managing files, folders, and resources for projects is very similar to how teams would use and manage Google Cloud services.

+In the Cloud environment, a **project** is the basis for enabling and using Google Cloud capabilities

+Any resources consumed by the project are connected to the project in the hierarchy.

+Businesses usually have more than one Cloud project running, so projects can be organized into folders.
+A folder can contain projects, other folders, or combination of both.

+This means projects can be grouped into a hierarchy.
+In other words, it is the way the IT team can organize their business's Google Cloud environment.

+*a resource is any Google Cloud service, such as Compute Engine and BigQuery*

+Start from the top, everything managed in Google Cloud is under a domain and an organization.
+It is like an umbrella.

+Projects belong to the organization rather than the user who created them.

+Projects are used for grouping Google Cloud resources.

+Cloud **Billing** accounts live under the organization and track any charges for associated projects.
+Cloud Billing account users can associate projects and see spend, while Cloud Billing account administrators are able to unlink projects, set budgets, and contact billing support.

 ### Quiz
 1. Google Cloud Identity does a strong authentication for data acess.
 1. An Identity Access Management policy is made of: "Who", "can do what", "on which resource"